wp-plugins/wp-textillate/readme.txt

 == Description ==

-The plugin allows you to add moving text with different animations both widgets and content via shortcode.
+The plugin allows you to add moving text with different animations both widgets and content by shortcode.

-This plugnins gives you the ability to make animations both text entry and exit of the text, making it very attractive page or content where they are located.
+This plugins gives you the ability to make animations both text entry and exit of the text, making it very attractive page or content where they are located.

+A simple plugin for CSS3 text animations.

 This may be located in widgets or shordcode inside pages or post.

+Dependencies:

+WP-textillate depends on the following libraries:
+Textillate.js by Jordan Schroter.

 We invite you to try it and let us your review.